You can model solids of revolution using the SimMechanics™

 To represent the cone geometry, first identify its cross-section shape.
 This is the 2-D area that SimMechanics revolves to obtain the 3-D cone.
 Then, specify the cross-section coordinates in the Solid block dialog box.
 These coordinates, must satisfy certain restrictions.
 See Cross-Section Coordinates.

 The [0 0] cross-section coordinate identifies the reference frame origin for this solid.
 To place the solid reference frame at the cone tip, you by specify the coordinates so that the [0 0] coordinate coincides with the tip.
 By parameterizing the cross-section coordinates in terms of the relevant cone dimensions, you can quickly change the cone dimensions without having to reenter the cross-section coordinates.
-The figure shows the cross-section dimensions and coordinates that you must enter to specify the cone.
+The figure shows the parameterized cross-section coordinates points.

 At the MATLAB® command prompt, enter smnew.
 A new SimMechanics model opens with some commonly used blocks.
 Delete all but the Solid block.